-For each process step, there is a demand for production defined by the sum of regional PRODCUR elements.
-After establishing the output of a given step, it is necessary to determine whether additional processing capacity will be needed.
-The maximum process output between 2006 and 2014 is assumed to represent existing baseline capacity, which is then held constant through 2011.
-In each year following the base year, incremental additions to capacity are based on the following assumptions:
+For each process step, demand for production is defined by the sum of regional PRODCUR elements.
+After establishing the output of a given step, we must determine whether additional processing capacity will be needed.
+In each year following the base (MECS) year, incremental additions to capacity are based on the following assumptions:

-- Baseline capacity is retired at a linear rate over a fixed time frame (initially set to 20 years). - Production demand in excess of surviving baseline capacity will be met with replacement equipment. - Equipment acquired after 2014 will retire according to a logistic decay function.
+- Baseline capacity is retired at a linear rate over a fixed time frame (initially set to 20 years). - Production demand in excess of surviving baseline capacity will be met with replacement equipment. - Equipment acquired after the base year will retire according to a logistic decay function.